 The Mayan people in Guatemala have been subjected to centuries of oppression and genocide, resulting in greater social and economic inequality today than in any other country in Latin American--which in turn has greater inequality than any other region in the world.
 Because of the government's tepid support for its public schools, scholarship costs are much greater in Guatemala than in any other country where CBB has projects.

-Compassion Beyond Borders' scholarships in Guatemala are given to Mayan schoolgirls who are daughters of single mothers, or in a few cases, single fathers, living in the outskirts of the Mayan city of Quetzaltenango.
+Compassion Beyond Borders' scholarships in Guatemala are given to Mayan schoolgirls who are daughters of single mothers living in the outskirts of the Mayan city of Quetzaltenango.
 The girls may come from homes without running water or perhaps even sanitation facilities.

 CBB's scholarships pay the girls' school fees and purchase their school uniform, shoes and school supplies.
 Even public primary school is expensive in Guatemala, and costs increase sharply as a girl goes from primary school to middle school.